jzeng9/ambassador-envoy/README.md

 # Envoy filter example

 This project demonstrates the linking of additional filters with the Envoy binary.
-A new filter `echo2` is introduced, identical modulo renaming to the existing [`echo`](https://github.com/lyft/envoy/blob/master/source/common/filter/echo.h) filter.
+A new filter `extauth` is introduced, identical modulo renaming to the existing [`echo`](https://github.com/lyft/envoy/blob/master/source/common/filter/echo.h) filter.
 Integration tests demonstrating the filter's end-to-end behavior are also provided.